merc1er/bitcoinpython/docs/source/guide/keys.rst

 Keys
 ====

-Bitcash assumes the easiest way to reason about BitcoinCash is in the basic unit of a `private key`_ and, therefore, all functionality (viewing balance, making transactions, etc.) is wrapped up in this class for convenience.
+bitcoinpython assumes the easiest way to reason about BitcoinCash is in the basic unit of a `private key`_ and, therefore, all functionality (viewing balance, making transactions, etc.) is wrapped up in this class for convenience.
 You shouldn't have to use anything else.